SangeethaRamachanthiran/evalU/Readme.md

 # Why did I choose EVAL U ?
 ### I have used some assessment app before, at that time I was thinking how its working and how they designed.
 Luckily for my final project, It came to my attention and I was excited to do that.
-So, that is the reason why I choose EVAL U.
+So, that is one of the reason why I choose EVAL U.

 # Features
 ### 1. Register